crowsonkb/deep_dream/README.md

 Combined output:
 <img src="example2_out.jpg" width="512" height="341">

-Gradient ascent was performed using layers inception_(3a-b, 4a-e, 5a-b)/output.
-This is a reasonable set of layers for dream_guided() to work well.
+Gradient ascent was performed using layers `inception_(3a-b, 4a-e, 5a-b)/output`.
+This is a reasonable set of layers for `dream_guided()` to work well.
 Note that the input and the guide do not have to be the same size; the output will be the same size as the input.

 Models
 ------